 Whipped Cream

-- In a stand mixer fitted with the whisk attachment, or in a bowl with a hand mixer, whisk the heavy cream and sugar together until you have stiff peaks.2 cups heavy cream, 2 teaspoons sugar
+- In a stand mixer fitted with the whisk attachment, or in a bowl with a hand mixer, whisk the heavy cream until you have stiff peaks.
+Dollop on top of the pie or on each individual slice.
+Garnish with pie crust cookies!1 cup (454 grams) heavy cream